April Super Saver • 20% OFF EVERYTHING • Shop Now

 Biography

-Simon Richards is Senior Lecturer in Architectural History and Theory at Loughborough University, and current Programme Director of the undergraduate architectural degree there.
-An art historian by training, his research and publications focus on the themes of comparative aesthetics, tradition and heritage, and philosophies of selfhood in architectural culture.
-His previous books include Le Corbusier and the Concept of Self (Yale 2003) and Architect Knows Best: Environmental Determinism in Architecture Culture from 1956 to the Present (Ashgate 2016).
-Currently he is collaborating, with Mantha Zarmakoupi, on a collected edition of essays on Constantinos Doxiadis and the Delos Symposia (1963-75).
+Simon Richards is a Senior Lecturer in Architectural History and Theory at Loughborough University.
+An art historian by training, his research and publications focus on the themes of comparative aesthetics, architectural tradition and heritage, as well as environmental psychology and philosophy.
+His previous books include Le Corbusier and the Concept of Self (Yale 2003) and Architect Knows Best: Environmental Determinism in Architecture Culture from 1956 to the Present (Ashgate 2016), and he is currently collaborating on a major project on Constantinos Doxiadis and the Delos Symposia.

-Robert Schmidt III is Reader in Architectural Design at Loughborough University and leads the Adaptable Futures Group.
-He holds a bachelor’s degree in Architecture from Iowa State University (2000); a MSc degree from The University of Tokyo (2007); and a PhD from Loughborough University (2014).
-He spent four years in New York working for the prestigious and award-winning firm, Herb Beckhard and Frank Richlan (HB+FR).
-He has received a number of recognitions for his design work including the Jeffrey J. Pilling Scholarship for excellence in design and the Pella Architectural Scholarship.
-Robert has published several papers and books on the topic of adaptability and presented his research around the world.
+Robert Schmidt III is a Reader in Architectural Design at Loughborough University and leads the Adaptable Futures Group.
+His practice experience includes an extended period in New York with the prestigious and award-winning firm, Herb Beckhard and Frank Richlan (HB+FR), and he has received numerous plaudits for his design work including the Jeffrey J. Pilling Scholarship for Excellence in Design and the Pella Architectural Scholarship.
+Robert’s research focuses on the themes of adaptability and re-use, on which he has published several papers and books.

-Garyfalia (Falli) Palaiologou is Senior Lecturer in Urban Design at Loughborough University.
-Previously she was Research Fellow at the UCL Bartlett School of Architecture at the Space Syntax Laboratory, funded by the Engineering and Physical Sciences Research Council (EPSRC).
-Her research concerns the study of urban form through urban morphology and mapping methodologies to reveal historical spatial and morphological processes of urban change.
-Her PhD research investigated the 20th century urban transformation of London terraced houses and Manhattan row houses, focusing on street micromorphology and street liveability.
-Her postdoctoral research looked at the use of morphological analysis to rethink zoning and delimitation practices for UNESCO historic urban landscapes.
+Garyfalia (Falli) Palaiologou is a Senior Lecturer in Urban Design at Loughborough University.
+Previously, she was Research Fellow at the UCL Bartlett School of Architecture at the Space Syntax Laboratory, funded by the Engineering and Physical Sciences Research Council (EPSRC).
+Falli’s research and publications concern the study of urban form through urban morphology and mapping methodologies, revealing the processes of urban change in a diverse range of settings from inner city residential typologies through to UNESCO heritage landscapes.